 Organization of This User’s Guide

-- Before starting the analysis, review the “Key Terminology” section directly below to familiarize yourself with basic budget terms used herein.
+- Before starting the analysis, review the “Budget Terminology” section directly below to familiarize yourself with basic budget terms used herein.
 These terms will also be useful in conversations with budget or planning staff.

 - The “Technical Background” section will help ensure that you are familiar with the basics of budget analysis and nutrition, and are ready to begin the exercise.

-- The “Using the Budget Analysis Tool” section will walk you through SPRING’s Budget Analysis Tool, provide descriptions of the various sheets and columns, as well as examples of how to use the tool.
+- The “Using the Budget Analysis Tool” section will walk you through SPRING’s Budget Analysis Tool, provide descriptions of the various tabs and columns, as well as examples of how to use the tool.